serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/JsonServiceClient/JsonServiceClient.md

 | parameter | description |
 | --- | --- |
 | baseUrl | The base url |

+## Remarks

+Creates an instance of JsonServiceClient for the passed baseUrl

 ## See Also